Lighting Up a Home : The Hachnosas Kallah Fund of Reb Meir Baal Haness Charity

-In keeping with the halacha of tzedakah that the poor of Eretz Yisrael take precedence, a board of rabbanim meet monthly on behalf of Rebbi Meir Baal Haness Charities to discuss the needs of impoverished applicants from cities across central Israel.
+In keeping with the halacha of tzedakah that the poor of Eretz Yisrael take precedence over the needy of any other place, a board of Rabbanim meet monthly on behalf of Rebbi Meir Baal Haness Charities to discuss the needs of impoverished applicants from cities across central Israel.
+The board of the Rav Meir Baal Hanes Hachnosas Kallah initiative, whose proceedings are maintained strictly confidential, ensures that utmost care is taken to preserve the dignity and identity of the recipients – aside from the rabbanim, no other community middlemen are told about the applicants.
 With the greatest sensitivity possible, tzedakah funds (wedding charities) — many of which come from people who donated to Rabbi Meir Baal Haness Charities — are then distributed.
-That charity is then used to cover the innumerable costs that come with the building of a new home.
+Funds donated to the Hachnosas Kallah organization, are used to cover the innumerable costs that come with the building of a new home.
 Aside from the actual money needed for the wedding, this tzedakah helps buy the basic household essentials the new couple needs to start off married life.
-Through the auspices of Rebbe Meir Baal Haness Charity, between 90 and 100 new couples are given the lifeline they need to begin a new chapter.
+Through the auspices of Rebbe Meir Baal Haness Charities, between 90 and 100 new couples each year are given the lifeline they need to begin a new chapter of Klall Yisrael’s eternal story, and thereby shed more light on the world.

 A Unique Wedding Hall

-The highest ideal in tzedakah involves giving in a way that does not embarrass the recipients.
+The highest ideal in tzedakah – and certainly in the act of Hachnosas Kallah – involves giving in a way that does not embarrass the recipients.
 In keeping with that ideal, Rabbi Meir Baal Haness launched a new and unique tzedakah endeavor beyond the standard Rabbi Meir Baal Haness tzedakah donations.
 With the help of a generous charity donor, an unused warehouse in Bnei Brak was converted — with minimal fuss and expense but with maximal thought and sensitivity — into a beautiful wedding hall.
+Bnei Brak, the historic home of Rav Meir Baal Hanes’s teacher, once again is thereby linked to the legacy of light and giving which is synonymous with Rebbe Meir Baal Haness and the charity bearing his name.

-To donate to hachnosas kallah wedding fund is a zechus that many service vendors were eager to be a part of.
+To donate to the Hachnosas Kallah wedding fund of RMBH Charities is a zechus that many service vendors were eager to be a part of.
 The warehouse was speedily outfitted with goods and many people in the community donated of their products, talents, and time.
-The average cost of a wedding ranges between twenty thousand to thirty thousand dollars; in this hall, each side is asked to pay only three thousand dollars.
+The average cost of a wedding ranges between twenty thousand to thirty thousand dollars; in this hall, each side is asked to pay only three thousand dollars, Hachnosas Kallah in the truest sense.
+The costs of upkeep, maintenance, and utilities for the beautiful weddings that occur there are simply covered through a quick click on the “Rabbi Meir Baal Haness donate” button on our website; the impact of that charity, though, is cosmic and everlasting.

 Rabi Meir Baal Hanes’ name resonates with so many who have recited the prayer for lost objects that beseeches “God of Meir, answer me!”
 Yet oftentimes, the quick act of searching for “Rabbi Meir Baal Haness donate online” immediately after recitation of the lost object prayer doesn’t allow space for reflection.
 Why has this tefilah — when accompanied with an act of tzedakah — withstood the test of time as a tried and proven segulah (merit)?
 From the limited glimpse we have into the life of Meir Rabi, Reb Meir Baal Haness our teacher, the answer becomes clear: in every facet of life, this Torah luminary sought to emulate the ways of Hashem.
 But his constant, continual, and wholehearted giving of himself to others in turn resulted in Hashem showering him with all the more blessing.
 To emulate, we give; in so giving, we receive.

 Today, the tzedakah organization named after him — Rabbi Meir Baal Haness Charities — continues in the path of Reb Meir Baal Hanes’ legacy of giving.
-They do this through involvement in the mitzvah of hachnosas kallah, charity given to help needy brides as they prepare to build their new homes amongst many other charitable endeavors.
+As one of the active Hachnosas Kallah organizations in Israel, their active involvement in the mitzvah of Hachnosas Kallah, charity given to help needy brides as they prepare to build their new homes amongst many other charitable endeavors.
 When an item is misplaced, people turn to the time-tested segulah of Reb Meir Baal HaNess: they recite the lost item prayer, and insert an available coin into the pushka.
-Yet when that coin is then used to help establish new Jewish homes, light is shed where poverty had brought only darkness and a sense of loss.
+Yet when that coin is then used to help establish new Jewish homes through the Rabbi Meir fund for kallahs, light is shed where poverty had brought only darkness and a sense of loss.
 It is impossible to fathom the ripple effect of all those coins given to Reb Meir Baal Haness charity on the lives of a young chassan and kallah.
 Yet it is equally impossible to understand what ripple effect the giving of that tzedakah ultimately has on the donors who contribute to the fund of Rabbi Meir Baal Haness.

 A Story of One Simcha that Enhanced Another